 Quick Quiz 8.31: What happens if you mix and match?
-For example, suppose you use rcu_read
+For example, suppose you use rcu_read_lock() and rcu_read_unlock() to delimit RCU read-side critical sections, but then use call_rcu_bh() to post an RCU callback? ■

 Quick Quiz 8.32: Hardware interrupt handlers can be thought of as being under the protection of an implicit rcu_read_lock_bh(), right? ■